thomhurst/TUnit/README_Template.md

     - Run specific tests completely on their own
     - Run specific tests not in parallel with other specific tests
     - Limit the parallel limit on a per-test, class or assembly level
-- Test ordering (if running not in parallel)
-- Tests can depend on other tests to form chains, useful for if one test depends on state from another action
+- Tests can depend on other tests to form chains, useful for if one test depends on state from another action.
+While not recommended for unit tests, this can be useful in integration testing where state matters
-- Easy to read assertions
+- Easy to read assertions - though you're also free to use whichever assertion library you like
 - Injectable test data via classes, methods, compile-time args, or matrices
 - Hooks before and after:
     - TestDiscover